What do the Historic Alexandria Museums Collect?

 The Fort Ward Museum library includes specialized research materials on the Defenses of Washington.
 While donations of original documents and images are accepted, copies of soldiers’ letters, diaries, military documents and photographs from private collections that are vital to expanding the Defenses of Washington reference collection are welcome.
 Individuals interested in donating books to the library collection or for occasional book sales sponsored by the Friends of Fort Ward should contact the staff first before dropping books off at the Museum.

-Individuals interested in donating objects or reference materials to the Museum should contact the Director or Curator by email or call 703.746.4848.
+Individuals interested in donating objects or reference materials to the Museum should contact the museum through Alex311 or call 703.746.4848.

 The Friendship Fire Company Collection is administered by the staff of The Lyceum, Alexandria’s History Museum.
-Individuals interested in donating materials related to Friendship, or Alexandria’s historic volunteer firefighting companies, should contact the Curator of The Lyceum by email or 703.746.4994.More on the Collections...
+Individuals interested in donating materials related to Friendship, or Alexandria’s historic volunteer firefighting companies, should contact the Alexandria History Museum through Alex311 or call 703.746.4994.More on the Collections...